 Despite being recognized as a tagma, and therefore being an integrated anatomical unit (Minelli et al., 2013), the insect head is also to some extent modular.
 This result fits with the fact that different parts of the head derive developmentally from various specialized segments (Posnien & Bucher, 2010), which are then used for different functions.
 It appears that the mandibles form a functional module for feeding, while the dorsal half of the head is a functional module for sensing.
 Within the feeding module, we also propose that, given the data, the conspicuously asymmetric mandible shapes are best explained by developmental modularity between left and right sides.

 Both approaches used to test and compare modularity partitions of the head lend some support to the fact that the left and right mandibles each constitute a variational module (hypothesis (i) of the Introduction).
 While EMMLi strongly favors partitions in which left and right mandibles are separate modules (Fig. 2C-D), it should be noted that these are also partitions which have a large number of parameters to estimate (Supp.
 Table 1).
 As the EMMLi approach was shown to artificially favor partitions with more parameters (Adams & Collyer, 2019), this result may therefore be spurious.
 On the other hand, the CR modularity analyses also showed significant modularity in partitions which separate left and right mandibles (Table 2).
 Although these partitions are not the ones showing the strongest modularity scores, differences with other partitions are not significant.
 It therefore appears there is a degree, albeit limited, of variational autonomy between the left and right mandibles.
 Several factors may play a role in this autonomy: To achieve conspicuously different morphologies, left and right mandible developmental pathways must be to some extent divergent (Meinhardt, 2001; Palmer, 2004).
 This divergence may in turn be a source of decorrelation between mandibles, allowing variable left-right differences, and causing slight variational modularity.
 Another, non-exclusive possibility is revealed by the relatively large magnitude of FA located at the mandible incisivi (Supp.
 Fig. 1).
-We propose that this FA, which correlates to the mandibles DA (Fig. 4), may be mostly caused by mandible wear.
+We propose that this FA, which is stronger in the mandibles, relative to other head structures, and correlates to the mandibles DA (Fig. 4), may be mostly caused by mandible wear.
 Because FA is of random direction, it may in turn reduce the correlation between left and right mandible shapes.